uw-x/uw-x.github.io/_modules/2_execution_stage2.md

 ---

 Feb 27
-: **Deadline**{: .label .label-red} Update second milestone (no more than 5 slides) for 10 minutes to rest of class and 5 minutes discussion.
-What did you try?
-Are there any exciting results?
-Any confusing results?
-What are the failure modes?
-What will you try next? (**Presentation #3**)
+: Meet Shyam/Bandhav if needed

 Mar 4
-: Meet Shyam/Bandhav if needed
+: Individual required meetings between each student and Shyam

 Mar 6
 : Come to Shyam’s office during class meeting time if you want to discuss anything!